-The College's Vision and Mission identifies several concepts that directly align with The Student Life & Leadership Department.
-Student Life & Leadership provides an incredible opportunity to engage with students; we provide a safe environment for aesthetic and cultural enrichment; we offer agency development that will contribute to global citizenship in our ever-changing world; we offers basic needs and resources while strengthening connections, and we advocate on behalf of all students in their efforts to successfully complete personal aspirations.
+The College's Vision and Mission identifies several concepts that directly align with The Office of Student Life & Leadership (SLL).
+SLL provides an incredible opportunity to engage with students; we provide a safe environment for aesthetic and cultural enrichment; we offer agency and leadership development that will contribute to global citizenship in our ever-changing world; we offers basic needs and resources while strengthening connections, and we advocate on behalf of all students in their efforts to successfully complete personal aspirations.